Management Board: Oliver Samwer (CEO), Soheil Mirpour

 You can contact our data protection officer by mail at the address indicated above with the addition ‘Data Protection Officer’ or by email to [email protected].

 Collection and Use of Personal Data

-We collect personal data if you voluntarily transfer them to us by contacting us, for example via a subscription form or email.
+We collect personal data if you use the Website or voluntarily transfer them to us by contacting us, for example via a subscription form or email.
 We will only collect your personal data with your consent or as permissible under applicable data protection law (e. g. the EU General Data Protection Regulation (“GDPR”) and the German Data Protection Act (Bundesdatenschutzgesetz), “BDSG”).
-The type of data that will be collected in the contact form can be seen on our website in the respective contact form.
+The type of data that will be collected in the contact form is set out on our Website in the respective contact form.
 Data transmitted through the contact form will be stored on servers located in Germany.
 We use the data you provide to us to process your inquiries.
-Depending on the purpose we may collect and store title, name, company, job title, address, gender, date of birth, phone number, and email address.
 Unless specifically stated, we store personal data only as long as necessary to fulfill the purposes pursued.

 Investor Relations subscription

 If you register for our Investor Relations updates, we will use your email address to regularly inform you about Rocket Internet SE and its companies, including but not limited to the company newsletter, corporate news, investor relations related information and invitations to events of Rocket Internet and its companies.
-Mandatory for receiving these information are the following data: first and last name, address including street name and number, postcode, city and country, email address, job title and company.
-Further data can be added voluntarily such as title and phone number.
+Mandatory for receiving this information is the following data: first and last name, address including street name and number, postcode, city and country, email address, job title and company.
+The following data can be added: voluntarily title (Mrs. or Mr.), phone number, and email address.

-The legal basis for this is your consent in accordance with Art.
-6 (1) sentence 1 a GDPR.
+The legal basis for sending Investor Relations subscriptions is your consent in accordance with Art.
+6 (1) (a) GDPR.
 In connection with your registration, we also store your IP address plus the date and time of registration and confirmation, so that we can trace and prove the registration at a later date.
 The legal basis for this storage is a legitimate interest within the meaning of Art.
 6 (1) (f) GDPR, where the legitimate interest is in being able to prove the registration.
 We will store your email address for sending you the regular updates by email until you unsubscribe or we stop sending these updates to you.
 The data collected by us during the subscription will be used exclusively for promotional and informational purposes by means of the company updates.

 Use of Google Analytics

-This website uses Google Analytics, a web analytics service provided by Google Ireland Limited, Google Building Gordon House, 4 Barrow St, Dublin, D04 E5W5, Ireland (“Google”). that helps determine usage preferences and particularly popular areas of websites.
-Google Analytics uses methods that allow the analysis of the use of the website, e. g. through cookies.
-The generated information about your use of this website is usually transferred to a Google server in the USA and stored there.
-By activating the IP anonymization on this website, the IP address will be shortened before transmission within the Member States of the European Union or in other Contracting States of the Agreement on the European Economic Area.
+This Website uses Google Analytics, a web analytics service provided by Google Ireland Limited, Google Building Gordon House, 4 Barrow St, Dublin, D04 E5W5, Ireland (“Google”). that helps determine usage preferences and particularly popular areas of websites.
+Google Analytics uses methods that allow the analysis of the use of the Website, e. g. through cookies.
+The generated information about your use of this Website is transferred to a Google server in Europe and stored there.
+By activating the IP anonymization on this Website, the IP address will be shortened before transmission within the Member States of the European Union or in other Contracting States of the Agreement on the European Economic Area.
 Only in exceptional cases the full IP address will be transferred to a Google server in the USA and shortened there.
 The anonymized IP address transmitted by your browser under Google Analytics will not be merged with other Google data.

-You can prevent Google's processing of the data (including your IP address) generated by a cookie and your use of the website (including your IP address) as well as the processing of this data by Google by downloading and installing the browser plug-in available under the following link.
+You can prevent Google's processing of the data (including your IP address) generated by a cookie and your use of the Website (including your IP address) as well as the processing of this data by Google by downloading and installing the browser plug-in available under the following link.
 Alternatively, you can revoke your consent to the processing of your data through the use of this service on the Website.